CodeSignal/learn_bespoke-agentic-workflow-builder/README.md

 ## Usage Notes

-- **Floating Palette**: Drag entries (Start, Agent, If/Else, Human Input, End) from the top-left floating palette onto the canvas.
+- **Floating Palette**: Drag entries (Start, Agent, If/Else, User Approval, End) from the top-left floating palette onto the canvas.
 - **Node Editing**: Click the gear icon to expand node settings (agent name, prompts, model, reasoning effort, tools).
 Delete nodes via the trash icon.
 - **Zoom & Pan**: Use the zoom-out/in controls (top-right) or drag the canvas to pan.
 A “Clear Canvas” button sits in the bottom-left.
 - **Run Console**: Resize the right panel by dragging the vertical handle.
 Enter an initial prompt, click **Run Workflow**, and watch the chat log stream user/agent turns.